samuel-gamelin/Rabbits-and-Foxes/README.md

 <p align="center">
 <img src="./documentation/UMLDiagram/modelUML.png">
 </p>
-Date: October 16, 2019
+Date: October 21, 2019

 ## Current Sequence Diagram

 <p align="center">
 <img src="./documentation/SequenceDiagram/SequenceDiagram.png">
 </p>
-Date: October 16, 2019
+Date: October 21, 2019

 ## Road Map

-- Create the model
-  - Parse user input
-  - Implement the board
-  - Implement piece movements
-  - Create the UML Diagram
-  - Create the Sequence Diagram
+- Creating the View and Controller portions of the game
+  - Building a graphical user interface to allow the user to pay the game interactively
+  - Implementing unit tests for the Model portion of the game
+  - Continuing to implement gradual improvements
-  - Document the development and design process
+  - Continuing to document the development and design process

 ## Known issues